col-son/Colson_Memex_3.0/docs/index.md

 - To Do:
 	- Keep making more atomic, now that I've gotten the flow of it
 	- Add more connections with others' content
+		- hopefully with more memex's posted, i can find more things to link to
 	- add dates to lectures going forward